shivajiva101/border/README.md

 ``` /visa <player>```

-Opens a 5 minute window on the name supplied to allow a new player to join without dropping the border
+Opens a 24 hour window on the name supplied to allow a new player to join without dropping the border